Mike Pompeo blasts Democrats over ‘delay and obstruction’ of key State Department nominees

-Senate Democrats have for months blamed President Trump for a slew of vacancies on key foreign policy posts, but the administration is now going on the offensive, claiming it is now Democrats on Capitol Hill who are blocking confirmation votes for dozens of qualified diplomats whom the White House has nominated in recent months.
+Senate Democrats have for months blamed President Trump for a slew of vacancies on key foreign policy posts, but the administration is now going on the offensive, claiming it was Democrats on Capitol Hill who were blocking confirmation votes for dozens of qualified diplomats whom the White House has nominated in recent months.

+The Senate moved Thursday night to confirm Kimberly Breier to be an Assistant Secretary of State for Western Hemisphere Affairs, John Richmond to be Director of the Office to Monitor and Combat Trafficking, Karen Williams to be ambassador to Suriname, and Kevin Sullivan to be ambassador to Nicaragua.

+The Senate also confirmed Mary Elizabeth Taylor to be an Assistant Secretary of State for Legislative Affairs, Denise Natali to be an Assistant Secretary of State for Conflict and Stabilization Operations, Donald Y. Yamamoto to be ambassador to Somalia and Earl Robert Miller to be ambassador to Bangladesh.

-The issue is a particular source of frustration for Secretary of State Mike Pompeo, who vowed upon arriving at Foggy Bottom in May to get the State Department’s “swagger” back and has pushed in the months since to build morale among the department’s rank and file by trying to fill key managerial positions.
+The issue was a particular source of frustration for Secretary of State Mike Pompeo, who vowed upon arriving at Foggy Bottom in May to get the State Department’s “swagger” back and has pushed in the months since to build morale among the department’s rank and file by trying to fill key managerial positions.

 Two of the department’s six senior undersecretary of state spots are still vacant, but the administration has moved over the past six months to fill or at least nominate people for a string of key jobs.
 Mr. Pompeo has also accelerated a drive to name ambassadors to dozens of countries that went unfilled during Mr. Trump’s first year in office.